-The dental experts at Dentist Joondalup tell us that at least 85 percent of the Australian population feels some fear or anxiety about going to the dentist.
+The dental experts at Joondalup City Dental tell us that at least 85 percent of the Australian population feels some fear or anxiety about going to the dentist.
 After all, it can be scary for some people to have a dentist poking and prodding around their mouth.
 While some fear is rational, it can verge on a phobia for others.
 The very thought of a dentist clinic can make some people become a ball of nerves.

 If your phobia is stopping you from taking care of your oral health, then sleep dentistry might be something you could consider.
 Talk to your dentist about your options, and read on to find out more.

-One of the most common forms of sleep or sedation dentistry is nitrous oxide gas.
+According to Bassendean Dentist, One of the most common forms of sleep or sedation dentistry is nitrous oxide gas.
 The gas doesn’t put you to sleep, but it makes you feel more relaxed.
 This option is particularly helpful for anyone who feels a little bit anxious or fearful of the dentist, but not to the extent of it becoming a significant problem.
 The gas also wears off quickly after the procedure.

 Sleep Dentistry Option 2: Oral Sedatives